Tajmirul/crenotive/README.md

 Via npm ``npm install``
 Via yarn ``yarn``

+### How to run
+`npm start` or `yarn start` to compile scss.
+You can use VS Code live server or any static server like `serve` for development server.

+### Serve app by `serve`

+    npm install serve -g

+Go to the root folder of project where index.html file lives.
+And run this command:

+    serve -s .

+For more information about `serve` visit there [documentation](https://serve.org)

 ### Lisente

 MIT, You can use this template.
 But you must give me credit in the footer section.